 What are F1 hybrid seeds?
 F1 hybrid seeds refers to the selective breeding of a plant by cross pollinating two different parent plants.
 In genetics, the term is an abbreviation for Filial 1 – literally “first children.”
 It is sometimes written as F1, but the terms mean the same.

 Hybridization has been around for a while now.
-Gregor Mendel, an Augustinian monk, first recorded his results in cross breeding beans in the 19th century.
-He took two different but both pure (homozygous or same gene) strains of beans and cross-pollinated them by hand.
+Gregor Mendel, an Augustinian monk, first recorded his results in cross breeding peas in the 19th century.
+He took two different but both pure (homozygous or same gene) strains and cross-pollinated them by hand.
 He noted that the plants grown from the resulting F1 seeds were of a heterozygous or different gene make up.

 Don’t plants cross pollinate in the wild?
 Of course they do.
 F1 hybrids can occur naturally if conditions are right.
 Peppermint, for example, is the result of a natural cross between two other mint varieties.
-However, the F1 hybrid seeds that you find packaged on the seed rack at your local garden center are different from wild crossed seeds in that their resultant plants have predictable characteristics that can be duplicated over and over.
-Not so for most wild crosses.
+However, the F1 hybrid seeds that you find packaged on the seed rack at your local garden center are different from wild crossed seeds in that their resultant plants are created by controlled pollination.
+Since the parent species are fertile, one can pollinate the other to produce these peppermint seeds.

 And the peppermint we just mentioned?
 It’s perpetuated through the regrowth of its root system and not through seeds.
 The plants are sterile and can’t propagate through normal genetic reproduction, which is another common characteristic of F1 plants.
 Most are either sterile or their seeds don’t breed true, and yes, in some cases, seed companies do this with genetic engineering so that their F1 plant refinements can’t be stolen and replicated.